AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/set-up-workfront/configure-system-defaults/lock-or-unlock-project-preferences-for-groups-system.md

 product-area: system-administration;projects
 navigation-topic: configure-system-defaults
 title: Lock or unlock project preferences for all groups in the system
-description: Groups in your organization might need a project preference configured differently for their unique workf lows.
+description: Groups in your organization might need a project preference configured differently for their unique workflows.
 You can unlock the preference for all groups throughout the organization so that they can configure it on their own.
 ---

 # Lock or unlock project preferences for all groups in the system